T-Troll/alienfx-tools/Doc/alienfx-gui.md

 You can double-click or press Enter on selected profile into the list to edit its name.
 Each profile can have settings and application for trigger it.
 The settings are:
 - "Application" - Defines application executable for trigger profile switch if "Profile auto switch" enabled.
+- "Effect mode" - Software effect mode for this profile: Monitoring, Ambient, Haptics, Off (The same as "Disable monitoring" before).
 - "Default profile" - Default profile is the one used if "Profile auto switch" enabled, but running applications doesn't fit any other profile.
 There is can be only one Default profile, and it can't be deleted.
-- "Disable monitoring" - Then profile activated, monitoring functions are disabled, despite of global setting.
 - "Dim lights" - Then profile activated, all lights are dimmed to common amount.
 - "Only then active" - If "Profile auto switch" enabled, and application defined in profile running, profile will only be selected if application window active (have focus).
 - "Fan settings" - If selected, profile also keep fan control settings and restore it then activated.